TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Main Result

 \section{Main Result}

-The main result is stated in the following theorem.
+Our main result for the TIM setting is stated in the following theorem.

-\begin{theorem} Fractional coloring (orthogonal access) achieves the all-unicast capacity (DoF) region of the index coding (TIM) problem if and only if the network is chordal.
-For chordal networks, the capacity (DoF) region of the index coding (TIM) problem is the set of rate (DoF) tuples comprised of $R_{ji}$ ($d_{ji}$) in $\mathbb{R}^+$ that satisfy the following constraints.
+\begin{theorem} TDMA achieves the all-unicast DoF region of the TIM problem {if and only if} the network topology is chordal {bipartite}.
+For chordal {bipartite} networks, the DoF region of the TIM problem is characterized through the cliques $Q\in\mathcal{Q}$ of the message conflict graph, as follows: